TikTok Says Lettuce Water Can Help You Sleep: What Does The Science Say?

 The research on lettuce and sleep.

-Lettuce water was likely inspired by a 2017 study in the journal Food Science and Biotechnology, conducted by researchers in Korea.
+Lettuce water was likely inspired by a 2017 study in the journal Food Science and Biotechnology1, conducted by researchers in Korea.
 This study did find that compounds in romaine lettuce had a relaxing effect, but Stacie J. Stephenson, D.C., functional medicine practitioner and author of Vibrant: A Groundbreaking Program To Get Energized, Own Your Health, and Glow, notes a few important caveats: This research was conducted on mice, and it was done using isolated plant compounds.

-"According to the actual science, it is the lactucin and lactucopicrin, so-called phytochemicals or compounds found in plants, in lettuce that seem to be the 'active ingredients,' as they have a demonstrated analgesic (pain-relieving) effect similar to ibuprofen, as well as a sedating effect.
+"According to the actual science, it is the lactucin and lactucopicrin, so-called phytochemicals or compounds found in plants, in lettuce that seem to be the 'active ingredients,' as they have a demonstrated analgesic (pain-relieving) effect similar to ibuprofen2, as well as a sedating effect.
 When dosed with the lactucin-containing extracts, mice fell asleep significantly sooner and slept significantly longer than the controls," Stephenson told mbg after digging into the research.
 However, she adds, "that's mice, not people."

 Furthermore, the extracts used in this experiment were prepared using a lengthy drying, powdering, and extraction process to preserve potency.
 Simply popping lettuce in boiling water won't necessarily have the same effect.